MD2Korg/md2korg.github.io/docs/mCerebrum/troubleshooting.md

 - Disconnect and reconnect each connector and electrode.
 You will hear a snap to indicate a good connection.
 - Try cleaning the skin where the electrode is placed.
 There should be no lotion or residue on the skin.
 - Moisten the adhesive surface of the electrode and try again.

-## mCerebrum app crashing

-If the app crashes perpetually:

-- Clear all data from the DataKit app.
-- Clear all data from the mCerebrum app.
-- Delete the configuration folder located in the internal memory `/mCerebrum`
-- Make sure you have installed the proper update for each app.
-- Delete the mCerebrum app from the phone and re-install it.